stevesea/Adventuresmith/README.md

 ## todo

+- do header-button trick in grid layout to put a heading?
 - cleanup directory structure. figure out license, and if want to stay on github
 - figure out requirements